I am sorry about next three paragraphs. Because, I wrote too much. If you don't have time, you can skip them directly 🙂

 The four principles of OOP are entry point to build a well designed OOP applications.
 You definetely need to know whether you are a junior or senior developer to write an effective code.
 Before telling about them, I just want to tell why you need to know them.
 Probably, you already use some of them even without knowing principles.
 But, when you know them, you will have a higher perspective and more confidence related with complex codebase(Projects).
 Because, writing a class is not difficult at the beginnig but when you have more complex codebase, it will be difficult to maintain development if you don't apply some patterns and principles.
 Furthermore, it is a common language between software engineers.
 So, easy to communicate and easy to design complex applications.
 They are also not dependent to any programming language like Java, C#, Python etc. If you know and understand what they mean, then you can definetely benefit from them to build an application.
 By the way, some developers named as different naming convention like basic principles of OOP, main concepts of OOP, basics of OOP, basic concepts of OOP, etc 🙂 But all of them are mentioning about same things Abstraction, Encapsulation, Inheritance and Polymorphism.

 Novadays, developers have to be very pragmatist because of the market.
 They need to learn and use new stuffs very quickly.
 For example, I read every time about new frameworks.
-Although I don’t develop any project with new framework, I spend my time to become ready on the software market.
+Although I don't develop any project with new framework, I spend my time to become ready on the software market.
 So, it is difficult to work and think on some basic concepts due to lock of time.
 But, I realized that I spend too much effort for every new framework or library to understand.
 When I anlyze different open-source projects for weeks, I had my way of exploring the projects in a time.
 This means that I want to follow same way every time unconsciously.
 It is very very funny 🙂 because I tried to create basic principles and patterns in my way unnecesarily.
-I every time try to find some key points.
+I always try to find some key points.
 But, there is more funny side as well.
 Developers of open source projects were already applying basic principles.
 That is why, many developers could work together.
 In this case, I have learned many principles and patterns unconsciously.
 Finally, I learned the existence of basic concepts or principles of OOP :))))

 Unfortunately I was not only one person who makes same mistakes in the market.
 Developers who have different experience still don't know or care for significance of OOP principles.
 This doesn't mean that they are not good developers.
 Many of them were developing complex projects with well known frameworks like Spring Boot, Express Framework, etc. But, they just copy and paste codes from tutorials generally.
 Big frameworks are making development easer and safer.
 So, we don't need to think for low level details for our applications and just need to think about business logic.
 So, it is decreasing development cost and increasing efficiency for the organizations(companies).
 But, in this case, developers are becoming lazy in a time and don't want to spend time to learn or even remember about basic principles of OOP and some common software patterns.
 Anyway, I decided to write this post for myself.
 I hope that some developers will benefit in the future as well 🙂